vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 execute (as this would exceed the maximum stake the validator wants).
 To save resources, the block creator has the responsibility to filter out these transactions.

 Another edge case is the following: during the epoch the party had x tokens associated and they requested to nominate no validators 1-5 each x/5.
 Before the end of the epoch the party withdraws some of the association leaving insufficient to cover all of the nominations.
 In such a case the nominations are adjusted proportionally to the requests against the available association balance.
 For example, suppose the party had 500 tokens associated and they requested to nominate 100 to each of validators 1-5.
 Before the epoch ends the party dissociates 400 leaving only 100 tokens available.
 In this case each validator would get a nomination of 100/5=20.
-To be more accurate the way this works is as follows: for each of the validators we calcualte first how much of the nomination requested would actually go through, e.g. if the request is for a 100 but the validator would only accept 20, then the effective amount considered is 20.
+To be more accurate the way this works is as follows: for each of the validators we calculate first how much of the nomination requested would actually go through, e.g. if the request is for a 100 but the validator would only accept 20, then the effective amount considered is 20.
 Then we normalise the effective account (divide by total) and apply this factor on the available balance.
 The sum of these nominations is guaranteed to be less than or equal to the available un-nominated association.

 ## Network Parameters